MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Requirement: The ability to implement hybrid coordinate systems.

-Requirement: XX order accuracy of the solution.
+Requirement: To the extent that it is feasible, the user should have the ability to control the order of accuracy and other parameters of the remapping (e.g. via namelist options).

+Requirement: Remapping should be supported (eventually) in both the RK4 and the split-explicit time stepping schemes.

-Requirement: For the same target grid, the solution for layer thicknesses and key prognostic variables using VLR is within a non-climate-changing threshold value [presumably greater than machine precision?] of the solution using [ALE?
-RK4?] after a few timesteps.
+Requirement: For the same target grid, the solution for layer thicknesses and key prognostic variables using VLR is within a non-climate-changing threshold value [presumably greater than machine precision?] of the solution using split-explicit and RK4 after a few timesteps.

 Requirement: Performance is not degraded below an acceptable level.